mttbmann/Deepflow/readme.md

 ## Deepflow commands

-Before usage make you export the path of the installation directory:
+Before usage make you sure to export the path of the installation directory:

             export PATH="$HOME/.local/bin:$PATH"